paperswithcode/model-index/docs/2_datamodels/model.md

 fields are:

 - `FLOPs` - The number of FLOPs of the model
-- `Parameters` - The number of parameters of the model
+- `Parameters` - The total number of parameters of the model
 - `Epochs` - Number of training epochs
 - `Batch Size` - Input batch size
 - `Training Data` - Names of dataset on which the models is trained on